 This IBM Redbooks publication starts with an explanation of high availability (HA) fundamentals such as HA concepts and terminology.
 It continues with a discussion of why a business needs to consider an HA solution and then explains how to determine your business single points of failure.

 We outline the components of a high availability solution and describe these components.
-We provide some architectural scenarios and demonstrate how to plan and decide an implementation of an end-to-end HA solution from Linux on System z database scenarios to z/OS and include storage, network, z/VM, Linux and middleware.
+Then we provide some architectural scenarios and demonstrate how to plan and decide an implementation of an end-to-end HA solution, from Linux on System z database scenarios to z/OS, and include storage, network, z/VM, Linux, and middleware.

 Related Blog Posts

 Table of contents